Molefi Ntseki: Is he the right/wrong man to take Bafana Bafana forward? | Goal.com

-Molefi Ntseki: Why new Bafana Bafana coach is the right/wrong man to take South Africa forward
+Molefi Ntseki: Is new Bafana coach the right man to take South Africa forward?

 The South African Football Association (Safa) opted for the cheapest option when they appointed Molefi Ntseki as Bafana Bafana head coach on an interim basis.